-Lead/Lag left turn phasing is sometimes used when the vehicle paths from opposing left turn movements conflict.
+Lead/Lag left turn phasing is sometimes used when the vehicle paths from opposing left turn movements conflict or left turn lanes do not align (negative offset).
 In all cases when used, caution should be taken to avoid a yellow trap condition.

 The use of lead/lag phasing requires advance authorization from the City of Columbus City Engineer or appointed designee.
-Other solutions to correct an overlapping left turn path condition should be explored before proposing the use of lead/lag phasing.
+Other solutions to correct an overlapping left turn path condition or misaligned left turn lanes should be explored before proposing the use of lead/lag phasing.